KrishnaSathvik/ragaichatbot/kb/ai_ml/krishna_ai_experience.md

 ## Professional Summary

-AI/ML Engineer with 5+ years of experience building end-to-end machine learning and generative AI solutions.
-Skilled in developing data pipelines, training and deploying ML models, and implementing RAG/LLM systems with embeddings and vector databases.
-Proven ability to deliver cost-efficient, production-ready AI platforms that scale across domains including healthcare, retail, and finance.
+I'm Krishna, an AI/ML Engineer with 5+ years of experience building end-to-end machine learning and generative AI solutions.
+I'm skilled in developing data pipelines, training and deploying ML models, and implementing RAG/LLM systems with embeddings and vector databases.
+I have a proven ability to deliver cost-efficient, production-ready AI platforms that scale across domains including healthcare, retail, and finance.

 ## Professional Experience